LuminateOne/laravel-revision-tracking/README.md

 There are three options:
 ##### 1. ```mode```: default is ```all```
-    all => Revisions will be stored in one table single => Revisions will be sotred in a separeate tables based on model
+    all => Revisions will be stored in one table single => Revisions will be stored in a separate table based on the model

 ##### 2. ```table_prefix ```: default is ```revisions_```
 It defines the table prefix when the revision mode is set the ```single```